-Several DL205 DC input modules are flexible because they detect current flow in either direction, so they can be wired as either sourcing or sinking.
+The DL105's DC inputs are flexible in that they detect current flow in either direction, so they can be wired as either sourcing or sinking.
 In the following circuit, a field device has an open-collector NPN transistor output.
 It sinks current from the PLC input point, which sources current.
-The power supply can be the +24 auxiliary supply or another supply (+12VDC or +24VDC), as long as the input specifications are met.
+The power supply can be the +24 auxiliary supply or another supply (+12 VDC or +24 VDC), as long as the input specifications are met.

-In the next circuit, a field device has an open-collector PNP transistor output.
+In the next circuit, a field device has an open-emitter PNP transistor output.
 It sources current to the PLC input point, which sinks the current back to ground.
 Since the field device is sourcing current, no additional power supply is required.